symat/atmega-z80/README.md

  - We use a relatively new Z80 CPU, capable to run at 10MHz.
  - A 20MHz ATMega chip (similar to those you can find in Arduino boards) is helping the CPU as ROM emulator, boot loader and clock generator.
 Also handling all the IO requests from the CPU.
- - Similarly to the [mbc2](https://hackaday.io/project/159973-z80-mbc2-a-4-ics-homebrew-z80-computer) project, an IO wait logic is implemented, forcing the CPU to wait until the ATMega chip processed the IO operations.
+ - An IO wait logic is implemented using an SR latch, forcing the CPU to wait until the ATMega chip processed the IO operations.
- - A bit different from the [mbc2](https://hackaday.io/project/159973-z80-mbc2-a-4-ics-homebrew-z80-computer) project, in our case the ATMgega chip can access both the data bus and the first 6 bit of the address bus.
-Having access to a larger part of the address bus makes the boot loading easier and also enables us to use IO and interrupt addresses (hopefully making the comunication between the CPU and ATMega easir and faster).
+ - The ATMgega chip can access both the data bus and the first 6 bit of the address bus.
+Having access to a part of the address bus makes the boot loading easier and also enables us to use IO and interrupt addresses.
  - For now, we added 512 KB RAM, using 16KB banks.
 The CPU will be able to set the bank ID with an IO write operation and then the given 16 KB bank will be visible for the CPU on the third 16KB memory slot of the 64KB address space (starting from 0x8000).
- - We store the bank address in an 8 bit gated D-latch chip.
+ - We store the bank address in an 8 bit gated D latch IC.
 This means we can address the banks in 8 bits, so the design works until 4 MB (16KB * 256).
 But 4MB sounds a bit overkill and also more expensive.
 It is hard to find a single DIP SRAM chip over 512 KB.
 Moving away from DIP makes it harder to assemble the computer on a breadboard, while using many separate 512 KB RAM chips would require more complex banking logic (with lot more footprint and wiring on the breadboard).
 But in theory we can extend the RAM later easily if needed.
  - We have an USB controller chip, converting the UART port of ATMega to USB.
  - The USB port is used also for powering the whole atmega-z80.
- - We have an user button and LED, can be used by the programmer to interact directly with the user. (who needs 101 keys and zillion pixels... :p)
+ - We have a user button and LED, both can be used by the programmer to interact directly with the user. (who needs 101 keys and zillion pixels... :p)
  - We plan to add some status indicator LEDs:
 	 - Power LED (power come through the USB cable)
 	 - Z80 running LED (means the Z80 is active, not in 'halt' state)